Model-based clustering of categorical data based on the Hamming distance: Background and methods

-To sample from the HIG full conditional distribution of $\sigma_j$ we use the inversion sampling method based on the cumulative distribution function and provided in Appendix \ref{app:proof_sigma} (see Equation \eqref{eq:Fsigma}).
-Sampling from the HIG distribution can be also used to choose the values of the hyperparameters of the prior distribution on $\sigma_j$.
-In fact, to clarify the role of the hyperparameters, we can look at the Monte Carlo distribution of the normalized Gini's index in Equation \eqref{eq:Gini}, for different values of $v$ and $w$.
-For instance, we can elicit the absence of prior information on $\sigma_j$ by setting $v$ and $w$ that lead a Monte Carlo distribution of the normalized Gini's index close to the uniform distribution; see Appendix \ref{app:proof_sigma} for an illustration.
+To sample from the HIG full conditional distribution of $\sigma_j$, we use the inversion sampling method based on the cumulative distribution function provided in Appendix \ref{app:proof_sigma} (see Equation \eqref{eq:Fsigma}).
+Sampling from the HIG distribution can also be used to choose the values of the hyperparameters of the prior distribution on $\sigma_j$.
+In fact, to clarify the role of the hyperparameters, we can look at the Monte Carlo distribution of the normalized Gini's index in Equation \eqref{eq:Gini} for different values of $v$ and $w$.
+For instance, we can elicit the absence of prior information on $\sigma_j$ by setting $v$ and $w$ that lead to a Monte Carlo distribution of the normalized Gini's index close to the uniform distribution; see Appendix \ref{app:proof_sigma} for an illustration.

+When all attributes have the same number of modalities, i.e., $m_j=m$, $j=1, \dots, p$, then a semi-conjugate analysis can be derived for a common scale parameter $\sigma_j=\sigma$, $j=1, \dots, p$.
+In this case, the full conditional distribution of $\sigma$ is given by: $\sigma \mid \text{rest} \sim \mbox{HIG}(v^\ast, w^\ast)$, where $v^\ast = v+np-\sum_{i=1}^n d_H(\bs{c},\bs{x}_i)$ and $w^\ast = w+\sum_{i=1}^n d_H(\bs{c},\bs{x}_i)$.
+Alternatively, when the number of modalities varies across the attributes, an inverse gamma prior distribution can be assumed for a common parameter $\sigma$, and a Metropolis-Hastings step can be implemented to update the scale parameter.
+Finally, a prior distribution on $v$ e $w$ can be placed.
+The natural choice is a Gamma distribution, which results in Metropolis steps for sampling from their full conditional distribution.
+Note that, when also $v$ and $w$ are unknown and random, the $\sigma$'s must be estimated jointly because they are not marginally independent.

-Under the semi-conjugate prior in Equation \eqref{eq:prior_sigma}, the marginal distribution of the data (i.e., the marginal likelihood) is also available in closed form for any discrete prior on $\bs{c}$. \begin{prop} Under the sampling model defined in Equation \eqref{eq:like} and the prior $\sigma_j\mid v,w \sim\mbox{HIG}(v,w)$, the marginal likelihood of the data for any discrete prior on $\bs{c}$ is
+As a final remark, under the semi-conjugate prior in Equation \eqref{eq:prior_sigma}, the marginal distribution of the data (i.e., the marginal likelihood) is also available in closed form for any discrete prior on $\bs{c}$ and given in the following Preposition. \begin{prop} Under the sampling model defined in Equation \eqref{eq:like} and the prior $\sigma_j\mid v,w \sim\mbox{HIG}(v,w)$, the marginal likelihood of the data for any discrete prior on $\bs{c}$ is